danicobryan/world-music-search/README.md

 # World Music Search

 This web app uses the [Musixmatch API](https://developer.musixmatch.com) to search for any country and display the top 10 music artists in the country as well as popular albums.
+This was created with JavaScript/JQuery, HTML, CSS, Bootstrap, and the Musixmatch API.
+It includes tests implemented with Jasmine.

 To simply run the web app, just run a web server at this folder’s location.
 Python’s `SimpleHTTPServer` does the job just fine, for example:

     $ python -m SimpleHTTPServer

-To perform development tasks such as testing and linting, you need to have [Node.js](https://nodejs.org) installed.
+To perform development tasks such as testing and linting, you must have [Node.js](https://nodejs.org) installed.
 In order to get going, run `npm install`:

     $ npm install